 About Me

-I grew up in Georgia and have a deep love for nature and the outdoors.
-I love learning and dedicate my time, personally and professionally, to continued growth and curiosity.
-I received my undergraduate and graduate degrees from The University of Georgia, and I moved to Texas in 2008 when I completed a postgraduate fellowship at The Menninger Clinic.
-I obtained my PhD from Smith College School for Social Work, where I received in-depth training in psychodynamic psychotherapy and clinical research.
+Growing up in Georgia, I developed a deep appreciation for nature and a lifelong curiosity for learning.
+These values drive both my personal and professional life.
+After earning my undergraduate and graduate degrees from The University of Georgia, I moved to Texas in 2008 to complete a postgraduate fellowship at The Menninger Clinic.
+I later earned my PhD from Smith College School for Social Work, where I received comprehensive training in psychodynamic psychotherapy and clinical research.

-Prior to founding Riley Psychological Services in 2017, I worked at The Menninger Clinic for ten years.
-There, I created and co-developed the Eating Disorders Track, which continues to exist and provides clients with evidence-based programming and meal support.
-I am currently an Adjunct Assistant Professor at Smith College School for Social Work, where I regularly teach doctoral students.
+Professionally, I have clinical, program development and teaching experiences.
+Before founding Riley Psychological Services in 2017, I spent ten years at The Menninger Clinic, where I co-developed the Eating Disorders Track, which continues to offer evidence-based programming and support.
+I also serve as an Adjunct Assistant Professor at Smith College School for Social Work, where I teach doctoral students.

 I have sought training and education in various treatment methods and modalities.
 These include, but are not limited to: Acceptance and Commitment Therapy (ACT); Emotion-Focused Family Therapy (EFFT); Eye Movement Desensitization and Reprocessing (EMDR); Mentalization-based Treatment (MBT); psychodynamic psychotherapy; Ketamine Assisted Psychotherapy (KAP) and The Daring Way ™.